 FastGlioma is trained using large-scale self-supervised deep learning on stimulated Raman histology (SRH), a rapid, label-free, optical microscopy technique, and a GPT-style whole slide SRH tumor infiltration scoring method (i.e. SRH images in, tumor score out).
 We pushed the performance limits of FastGlioma by investigating the trade-off between imaging speed versus accuracy for microscopic tumor detection.

-Results and quantify microscopic tumor infiltration with an average AUROC of 94.1 +/- 0.2%, performing on par with three expert neuropathologists on the same task.
+In a large prospective external testing cohort of diffuse glioma patients (180 patients, 935 surgical margin specimens) who underwent intraoperative SRH imaging, we demonstrate that FastGlioma was able to detect and quantify microscopic tumor infiltration with an average AUROC of 94.1 +/- 0.2%, performing on par with three expert neuropathologists on the same task.
 FastGlioma is over 10X faster than previous SRH-based methods and 100X faster than conventional H&E histology.
-Finally, we demonstrate that FastGlioma was > 20% more accurate at detecting dense tumor infiltration when compared to radiologic features or 5-ALA fluorescence (98.0% versus 77.8% accuracy) for both IDH-mutant gliomas and IDH-wildtype glioblastomas.
+Finally, we demonstrate that FastGlioma was > 2004, more accurate at detecting dance tumor infiltration when compared to rediclosic features or 5.41.4

+20% more accurate at detecting dense tumor infiltration when compared to radiologic features or 5-ALA fluorescence (98.0% versus 77.8% accuracy) for both IDH-mutant gliomas and IDH-wildtype glioblastomas.
 Conclusion